ypicchi-arm/vectorscan/README.md

 # Why the fork?

 Originally, the ARM porting was supposed to be merged into Intel's own Hyperscan, and 2 Pull Requests had been made to the project for this reason ([1], [2]).
-Instead of a review on technical issues, Intel outright rejected any multi-architecture support for Hyperscan, for now and the forseeable future and we were forced to fork.
-However, we are firm open source believers and in the end this can only be a good thing, as it gives us the opportunity to make further modifications and optimizations in the code, which could not be done otherwise.
+Unfortunately, the PRs were rejected for now and the forseeable future, thus we have created Vectorscan for our own multi-architectural and opensource collaborative needs.

 # What is Hyperscan?